MGDIS/traefik-apimanager-plugin/README.md

 The aim of this plugin is to update requests authorization header on the fly by calling an API Manager before.

+When the plugin call the API Manager, it will retrieve a new token and update the `Authorization` request header with the new token.
+The original authorization header will be saved in a new header named `X-Forwarded-Authorization`.

 ## Installation

 To install the plugin, you must add the plugin to your traefik configuration file :